Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Empirical Evaluation

 \begin{small} \end{small}

-For the input and output prediction tasks, $m$ is the total number of properties for each input or output variable to be predicted for problem $i$, $Pred_j$ is the prediction of LLM for that property, and $GT_j$ is the ground-truth value for the property.
-Using this metric, the LLMs mentioned in the previous example ($LLM_x$ and $LLM_y$) achieve $RS_{partial_i}=0.14$ $(\frac{1}{7})$ and $RS_{partial_i}=0.86$ $(\frac{6}{7})$, respectively, providing a fairer comparison between models.
+For the input and output prediction tasks, $m$ is the total number of properties for each input or output variable to be predicted for problem $i$, $Pred_j$ is the LLM prediction for that property, and $GT_j$ is the ground truth value for the property.
+Using this metric, $LLM_x$ and $LLM_y$ achieve $RS_{partial_i}=0.14$ $(\frac{1}{7})$ and $RS_{partial_i}=0.86$ $(\frac{6}{7})$, respectively, providing a fairer comparison between models.
 For loop and branch prediction tasks, $m$ is the total number of loop and branch statements in problem $i$, $Pred_j$ is the LLM prediction for the loop or branch, and $GT_j$ is the corresponding ground truth value.
 For example, if a problem contains $5$ loops/branches and the model correctly predicts $3$ of them, then $RS_{partial_i}=0.6$ ($\frac{3}{5}$).
 For loop prediction, we consider a loop to be predicted correctly only if both loop variable and loop iterable are predicted correctly.
 Otherwise, partial reasoning may favor incoherence in reasoning~\cite{liu2025assessing}.